larsenbier/larsenbier.github.io/_pages/about.md

 I recently graduated from UCLA with a BS in Mathematics and a minor in data science engineering.
 In the portfolio section, you will find a list of some of the projects I have undertaken beyond typical coursework or my professional work.

-Here is photo of my dog, Sugar!
+Here is photo of my favorite Aussie, Sugar!

 <img src="/images/sugar.jpg" alt="Alt Text" width="450">